lawwman/tutorial/web-security/what_is_https.md

 ## Cons?
+There are 2 ways to pin - Public key pinning and Certificate pinning (hash of the cert).

-Well...
-SSL pinning essentially means that you hardcode the hash of the cert in your application code.
-So if your server's SSL cert expires...
-You have to update both the cert and the application!
-It is really inconvenient.
+SSL pinning essentially means that you hardcode the public key or hash of the cert into the application code.
+- Cons of certificate pinning: If your cert expires and you purchase a new one, you need to update your application code :( inconvenient

+If you update your cert properly and ensure the same public key is used, then public key pinning is the better approach.

 ## Useful for?
 Well say you are a mobile developer.
 Your mobile app only ever has to communicate with your backend system.
 Well SSL pinning suddenly makes a lot of sense if you want to be secure.
 Same goes for game development!